alexsam29/MyCheckUp/ProductBacklog.md

 ## Potential Users
 - Admin
   - This role represents system supervisors.
-They are responsible for managing clinics(add clinics), doctors (add doctors), and patients(bloack any accounts that violated terms of use i.e account inactive for 3 years).
+They are responsible for managing clinics(add clinics), doctors (add doctors), and patients (block any accounts that violate terms of use i.e account is inactive for 3 years).

 - Doctor
   - This role represents doctors working in a clinic to treat patients.
 They are able to use the system to communicate with their patients, add prescriptions, review surveys, manage appointments.

 - Patient
   - This role represents patients who seek treatment.
-They are able to complete surveys, book appointments with their doctors.
+They are able to complete surveys, book appointments with their doctors, receive notes and prescriptions from doctors.

 - Visitor
   - This role represents any visitor of the website that has not yet registered an account and/or logged in.
-Visitors can view the general information such as Home page, FAQs, and register a Patient account.
+Visitors can view the general information such as Homepage, FAQs, and register a Patient account.

 ## System Functionalities
 ### Account